 Here are some things that helped:

-Be careful what you tell yourself.
+Be aware of what you tell yourself.

 Stop automatically berating yourself whenever something goes wrong.
 Be mindful of everything you tell yourself.
 In the beginning, you will screw up a lot and that’s okay.
 Whenever something negative and mean goes through your head back it up with the truth.
 The truth that you made a mistake, you are human, you were having a bad day, life’s not easy, you learned something, you are capable and brave, and wonderful and whatever bad thing you did or felt or said doesn’t define you.